ProNeverFake/SA_ROS_PKG/README.md

 ## 🧐 About <a name = "about"></a>

-There are the ros packages for iwb milling robot simulation, relying on ROS Noetic distribution.
-The packages perform robot modeling, visualization, path planning, controlling, simulation with physic simulator, and many other functionalities.
+There are **the ros packages for iwb milling robot simulation**, relying on **ROS Noetic** distribution.
+The packages perform **robot modeling, visualization, path planning, controlling, simulation with physic simulator**, and many other functionalities.

-You can simply run each package seperately with terminal command line, which helps you to get to know how it works.
-Besides, with IWB_ROBOT class in iwb_ros python package, you can also run these ros functionalites in a few python lines and make them cooperate with you own programm.
+You can simply **run each package seperately with terminal command line**, which helps you to get to know how it works.
+Besides, with IWB_ROBOT class in iwb_ros python package, you can also run these ros functionalites in a few python lines and **make them cooperate with you own program**.

 ## 🏁 Getting Started <a name = "getting_started"></a>

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will **get you a copy of the project up** and **running on your local machine** for development and testing purposes.
 See [development](#development) for notes for developers.

 The contents you need to walk through are:
 - System Environment